 1. Collection, processing and use of personal data

-- your contact information (e.g. name, address, email address, phone number, birth date);
+- Your contact information (e.g. name, address, email address, phone number, date of birth);

-- information required to fulfil an order (e.g. information about the products ordered, invoicing details, delivery and payment details, e.g. bank and credit card details or other payment details);
+- Information to carry out your order (e.g. information on items ordered, delivery and billing details and payment information such as e.g. bank, credit card or other payment details);

-- information about orders and services (e.g. order and contact details/ordering history, details about defective products, previous correspondence);
+- Information on orders and services (e.g. order and contact details/order history, details about defective items, previous correspondence);

-- other information you have expressly made available to us (e.g. your personal profile, product references, wish lists, ratings etc.).Any personal details provided as a result of using our website are processed in the manner described in our data protection statement.
+- Other information that you have explicitly provided (e.g. your personal profile, registration data, product references, wish lists/notepads, ratings and comments, chat messages, data relating to bonus and loyalty programmes (e.g. Jack WolfskinCard), etc.).Any personal data that you provide to us as a result of using our website will be processed by us in the manner set out in our data protection statement.

-- The IP address of your device (e.g. IP address of your computer, tablet etc.)
+- Your device's IP address (i.e. IP address of your computer, tablet etc.);

 - Information about your use of the website (e.g. time and date of your visit, referral URLs or page views);